 The outstanding balances between funds result primarily from the time lag between the dates that transactions are recorded in the accounting system and payments between funds are made.
-In the case of the District, the balances between the bridge fund and the general and water and sewer funds relate to payroll expenditures of the general and water and sewer funds which were initially covered by the bridge fund.
+In the case of the District, the stormwater fund owed the bridge fund for its portion of the liability insurance premium which was paid from bridge fund.
+The water and sewer fund owed the bridge fund for payroll costs paid from the bridge fund.